Anticomonotonicity for Preference Axioms: The Natural Counterpart to Comonotonicity: Anticomonotonic convexity for concavity of utility

-\begin{definition} Utility $U$ on the mixture space $\SC$ is {\it mixture continuous\/} if, for all outcomes $x,y$, $U(\ga x + (1-\ga)y)$ is continuous in $\ga$. \end{definition} \noi The condition is implied by affinity and also by common continuity conditions on convex subsets of linear spaces.
-Hence, assuming it is less restrictive than most other continuity conditions.

-We next present an appealing implication of am-convexity in Savage's expected utility, where utility is not assumed to be affine in outcomes, and utility curvature captures different risk (or uncertainty) attitudes.
+We next present an appealing implication of AC convexity in Savage's expected utility, where utility is not assumed to be affine in outcomes, and utility curvature captures different risk (or uncertainty) attitudes.
 To avoid triviality, we assume {\it non-degenerateness\/}, i.e., there exists an event $A$ with $0 < P(A) < 1$.